 With the assistance of the Harold S. Geneen Charitable Trust, Bentley University is building upon its record of innovation and excellence by offering the Harold S. Geneen Doctoral Fellowships.
 Geneen fellows will pursue directed, leading edge research on important corporate governance issues through the Harold S. Geneen Institute of Corporate Governance, a consortium of faculty and PhD students dedicated to researching social, comparative and reformative approaches to governance.

-We are inviting applicants for two PhD fellowships in 2013 in the following broad areas of corporate governance:
+We will be accepting applications for Fall 2019 program entry (deadline is Spring 2019) in the following broad areas of corporate governance:

 1. Ethics and corporate boards

 6. Corporate governance and women in leadership positions